azwinlam/azwinlam.github.io/_pages/about.md

 ## Me
 "There's got to be a better way"

 Passionate data scientist enrolled in an immersive coding program.
 Determined self-starter.
 Enjoys coding challenges and learning from others.
 Strengths in communication and problem solving.
+Proficient in Python and data visualization using PowerBI.
+An effective team player who can bridge differences between Western and Eastern cultures, management and frontline staff.
+Can explain key concepts to non-technical staff to improve team synergy and productivity.
 Fluent in English and Cantonese.
-Proficient in Python and data visualization using PowerBI.

 LANGUAGES/APTITUDES
 * PYTHON